35 of Vancouver’s Most Instagrammable Spots for Perfect Photos

-Vancouver BC is a stunning coastal city filled with numerous Instagrammable viewpoints and attractions.
+Vancouver BC is a stunning coastal city filled with tons of viewpoints and attractions.
 Whether you’re a tourist or a professional photographer, you’ll want to know exactly where to go to see some of Vancouver’s best backdrops.
-We created this post to share 34 of Vancouver’s most Instagrammable spots.
+We visit Vancouver frequently and we’re sharing our favorite places to take photos.
+We created this post to share our picks for Vancouver’s most Instagrammable spots.
 Pack your camera, make sure your phone is charged, and have fun exploring!

 Best Places to Take Photos in Vancouver BC